 This topic provides a very technical example in which we import a BIL format file that produces three images, each using one band from the BIL.
 We then create an image that uses the three bands for R, G and B. BIL format fails to provide projection information, so for the sake of this topic we pretend the images are in default Pseudo-Mercator projection, as good as any other we might use.

-Using the procedures described in the BIL, ESRI Band Interleaved by Line topic we import a BIL file called austin.bil.
+Using the procedures described in the BIL, ESRI Band Interleaved by Line topic, navigate to the file and double-click the austin.bil file.

 That results in a single table and three images, all three of which take their data from the same table.